 Step 2: Fill cracks and depressions

 Examine the driveway and fill any holes and cracks that you come across.
 Holes and cracks in the driveway cannot be filled with a sealer.
 And if left unattended, they will cause your driveway to deteriorate quickly.
-Use a crack filler to fill up the gaps in your driveway.
+So instead, use a crack filler to fill up the gaps in your driveway.

 Step 3: Monitor the weather